bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

  * When adding children, make sure you add them at the same time you are creating the parent entity.
  * To delete an entity with its children, click the entity name at the left-hand panel, and then click "Delete" in the dialog box.

-######JSON Response
+######Retrieving and Understanding the JSON Response

-Below you find an example of the Hierarchical Entities and their children as JSON output.
-Click "Publish" in the upper left-hand corner of the panel, then click "Update published application".
+Below you find an example of Intents and Hierarchical Entities and their children as JSON output.
+First click "Publish" in the upper left-hand corner of the menu panel, then click "Update published application".

 1. Set the URL parameter "q" to be your question/utterance, for example, "Book me a flight to Boston on May 4".
 2. Hit the "Enter" key or click on the generated URL in the dialog box.